Air Fryer Sweet Potato Fries

 Can I leave the skin on?

-Yes!
-Just scrub the sweet potatoes well before cutting.
+Yes.
+Just wash the sweet potatoes well before cutting.

 Leave a Comment